Pre-Sessional English for Academic Purposes Programme 2026

-The Pre-sessional is a full-time intensive 8-week course run in July and August each year, designed primarily for students who aim to go on to postgraduate study at The University of Nottingham Ningbo China (UNNC).
+The Pre-sessional is a full-time intensive 8-week course run in the summer each year, designed primarily for students who aim to go on to postgraduate study at The University of Nottingham Ningbo China (UNNC).

 Who should take this course?

-The Pre-sessional is designed for students with conditional offers for UNNC postgraduate degree programmes, and who do not yet have the required level of English language ability for direct entry.
+The Pre-sessional is designed for students with conditional offers for UNNC postgraduate degree programmes, and who do not yet have the required English language proficiency for direct entry.

 Comparison between IELTS and Pre-sessional Course